VinnyF/GameCube-Controller-Reader/README.md

 ## One step closer
 With my working converter, I started trying to find the right delays between state changes to send the right information.
 This mostly took a lot of trial and error with adding or removing NOPs between operations.
-To make everything a little more consistant, I tried adding the `volatile` keyword before the assembly blocks.
+To make everything a little more consistent, I tried adding the `volatile` keyword before the assembly blocks.
 Also, I disabled interrupts during the process.
 Finally, I changed my approach of boolean arrays to normal bytes, checking each individual bit by bitmasking.
 Although the boolean array would work, using bytes looks and feels far more professional.